amazon-connect/amazon-connect-streams/Documentation.md

   });
 ```
 In addition, it is recommended to remove the auth token cookies (`lily-auth-*`) after logging out, otherwise you’ll see AuthFail errors. ([Browser API Reference](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/cookies/remove)).
-## Initialization for CCP, Customer Profiles, and Wisdom
+## Initialization for CCP, Customer Profiles, Wisdom, and Step-by-step guides

 *Note that if you are only using CCP, please follow [these directions](#initialization)*